 Karatu is busy tourist hub, teeming with people, wildlife, and crucial elephant habitat.
 Farming villages in this district wrap around the Ngorongoro Crater, a UNESCO World Heritage site.
 This biodiverse habitat is a significant cradle of conservation.
 It’s a direct stepping stone onto the magnificent Serengeti, and forms part of the Greater Serengeti Ecosystem.

-Elephants love it here.
+Elephants have roamed this region long before human settlements existed here.
 The Crater is brimming with a plentiful supply of flora and fauna – and it shows.
 These herbivorous giants are some of the largest in Africa!

 But it’s not just the array of Acacia trees that wet their appetites.
 For on the border of the Ngorongoro Forest are rolling hills cultivated with maize, wheat, and peas; a mosaic of highly nutritious crops that elephants are instinctively drawn to.
-The elephants make frequent trips into neighbouring farmland as they roam from the Crater into Upper Kitete village.
+The elephants make frequent trips into neighbouring farmland on the boundary of the Crater forest.

 From here they travel onwards to the Upper Kitete wildlife corridor.
-Continuing along their migratory route over the edge of an impressive escarpment to reach the Salt Lake and Silela forest below.
+This is one of the last remaining migratory routes for elephants.
+It continues over the edge of an impressive escarpment to reach the Salt Lake and Selela forest below.

 By joining Wild Survivors as a monthly donor, you receive exclusive access to images from our camera traps installed in the wildlife corridor, direct to your inbox.
 Used for our elephant monitoring and research, the images provide a snapshot into the lives of the elephants.
 Sign up here